 This red grape variety comes from the island of Mallorca (Spain).
 Synonyms are Cabelis, Cabellis, Mantonegro, Mantos Negro, Mantuo Negro, Moll and Prensal.
-According to DNA analyses carried out in 2013, it comes from a presumably natural cross between Sabaté x Callet Cas Concos Negro.
-However, this is based on only 20 DNA markers (see Molecular Genetics for more information).
+According to DNA analyses carried out in 2013, it comes from a presumably natural cross between Sabaté x Callet Cas Concos Negro (Callet Negrella) or the white-berry mutant Callet Cas Concos Blanco.
+However, this is based on only 20 DNA markers (see molecular genetics).
 The medium to late ripening vine is relatively resistant to both powdery mildews, but susceptible to botrytis.
-It yields bright red, high-alcohol red wines with fruity aromas.
-The variety is mainly cultivated on the largest Balearic island of Mallorca, where it is permitted in the DO areas of Binissalem and Plà i Llevant.
+It yields light red, high-alcohol red wines with fruity aromas.
+The variety is mainly cultivated on the largest Balearic island, Majorca, where it is permitted in the DO areas of Binissalem and Plà i Llevant.
 There, it is mostly blended with the Callet variety.
 In 2016, 311 hectares of vines were declared (Kym Anderson statistics).

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz

 Weinberater, Weinblogger und Journalist; Schwendi